-Without a doubt, if there was a Marketing Hall of Fame, McDonald’s would be a first ballot inductee along with Disney, Apple, Nike and Coke.
+Without a doubt, if there was a Marketing Hall of Fame, McDonald’s would be a first-ballot inductee along with Disney, Apple, Nike, and Coke.
 But, can they win on Coffee.
 Whenever I’m in front of an audience, I name a brand and say give me the first word that pops in your mind.
 When I say McDonald’s, I get about 30 different answers–kids, Ronald, Fries, Big Mac, family, etc. I end up facilitating at the front of the room like it’s a brainstorming session.
 When I say the word Volvo, about 90% of the audience smiles and says “Safety” like they’ve passed their Calculus final.

 But here I sit, undercover at your local McDonald’s.
-This Mcdee’s has been remodelled as many have to be more of a “cafe”.
+This Mcdee’s has been remodeled as many have to be more of a “cafe”.
 There’s a little bit of wood, a fake fireplace, two giant screen TV’s, acoustic music playing and some funkier chairs.
-But it’s just after noon here, and there’s about 40 people in the “cafe”.
+But it’s just after noon here, and there are about 40 people in the “cafe”.
 Here’s my current estimate: 14 high school students, 8 college students, a construction crew of 4 guys in bright vests, 6 toddlers, 6 moms, 2 women “having coffee” and me.

-Can McDonald’s Beat Starbucks?
+Can McDonald’s beat Starbucks?

 Let’s use the model below that looks at the five connections a brand has to make and compare McDonald’s to Starbucks.